drufball/yosai/_posts/2019-02-09-collateral.md

 As Tsukuyomi was pulled upwards, Hideyo hurled the flaming sphere between her hands towards the fox, her brown robes flapping wildly behind her from the temperature gradient.
 But Tsukuyomi’s tails flared out, restoring his balance and allowing him to knock the ball of fire to the side.
 The sphere crashed into a building at the edge of Hokko and detonated, blowing rubble in all directions.

-Chiyoko looked in horror at the devastation. /This needs to end.
-Fast./ She turned back to the battle, drawing an arrow and scanning the field. /Which side has the upper hand?/ The woman who had shifted into a giant wolf was struggling to pull herself from the rubble of the wall Tsukuyomi had knocked her through.
+Chiyoko looked in horror at the devastation. *This needs to end.
+Fast.* She turned back to the battle, drawing an arrow and scanning the field. *Which side has the upper hand?* The woman who had shifted into a giant wolf was struggling to pull herself from the rubble of the wall Tsukuyomi had knocked her through.
 But Tsukuyomi was now trapped in the sky, his tails whipping about him as he tried to break free.

-Chiyoko drew her bow and sighted the back of Tsukuyomi’s head, waiting for his tails to leave an opening. /Just give me one shot./
+Chiyoko drew her bow and sighted the back of Tsukuyomi’s head, waiting for his tails to leave an opening. *Just give me one shot.*

 But before Chiyoko could fire, she felt a firm grip on her shoulder.
 “No!
 You’ll draw the god’s anger against us as well.”
 Chiyoko turned to see Ayeka close behind her.

 “But the rebels have the upper hand.
 Tsukuyomi is an easy target right now and we have him surrounded!
 It’s the fastest way to end this.”

-“He’s a /god/ Chiyoko.
+“He’s a *god* Chiyoko.
 He will not fall so easily.
 And if he did, do you think the other 4 would not come calling soon after?”

 “What would you have us do, then?
 Just two attacks have already crippled our wall.”
 Chiyoko tried to shrug free and redraw her bow, but Ayeka held firm.

 “Help Tsukuyomi.
 With you and Mamoru at his back, the playing field will level.”

 Chiyoko’s face twisted.
-“Help the /kitsune?/.
+“Help the *kitsune?*.
 His spawn torments our village on a whim!”
 There was a large crash as Tsukuyomi let lose another blast of ice from above.
 Caught off guard, Hideyo’s flames barely intercepted the ice in time.
 The explosion of steam knocked the her off her feet.

 The figure in black armor had reached the area below Tsukuyomi and launched himself into whatever field held the god aloft.
 Seiji rose quickly, aiming his sword for Tsukuyomi’s stomach.